 Then she opened a door in the rock, and Oisin remained with her for centuries, although it seemed only a week.
 But when he wished to return to the land of mortals, she told him that none of them was left.

-In an Irish version, on the other hand, Oisin entered a cave and there saw a woman, also very beautiful (but not his mother).
-Her name was Niamh and she was the daughter of the King of Tir na nÓg.
-Oisin spent with her three hundred years there, although for a mortal Oisín this long time passed like just a few days.
+In an Irish version, on the other hand, Oisin entered a cave and there saw a woman, also gorgeous (but not his mother).
+Her name was Niamh, and she was the daughter of the King of Tir na nÓg.
+Oisin spent three hundred years there, although, for a mortal Oisín, this long time passed like just a few days.